rofra/magento-orderitemgrid/README.md

   * Column Grid columns selection in configuration
   * Auto Saving for custom colums
   * Direct links to Order and Product from grid
+  * Auto-installation script for three new columns in sales_flat_item table
   * CSV / XML Export of datas in the grid

 ## License